Seven Rebel Gladiators

-Sette contro tutti (lit; Seven against all; Seven Rebel Gladiators) is a 1965 Italian sword-and-sandal film directed by Michele Lupo.
+Seven Rebel Gladiators (Sette contro tutti) is a 1965 Italian sword-and-sandal film directed by Michele Lupo.

 Plot

 Vadius, a Roman tribune wants to take hold of the kingdom of Aristea, by marrying the king's daughter Assuer.
 Marco, a centurion, opposes Vadius but is then sent to jail and then to a gladiator fight in which Radius expects him to be killed.
 But Marco makes friends with his 6 gladiator opponents in the fight.
 Together they fight against members of a cult called Kiva, who are on Vadius's side.